CP102/simple.buttons/README.md

 Six colors: blue, yellow, red, grey, green, and pink

 Three sizes: small, medium, and large

 Two shapes: rounded or regular(rectangular)

+If you are using Bower:

+`bower install simple.buttons`